Board of Overseers and Leadership Team

 Glenn is a licensed funeral director and owner of the Concord Funeral Home in Concord.
 He earned a B.S.
 Degree in Accounting and business Management from Green Mt.
 College and an A.S.
 Degree from FINE Mortuary College where he is an adjunct instructor of both business and accounting courses as well as overseeing the Clinical Cooperative program.
 Prior to attending FINE Mortuary College, Glenn owned an electrical contracting business and a national lighting supply company for twelve years.
 Glenn also serves as Chair of the Overseers Committee and is also a member of the Audit Committee here at the New England Deaconess Concord Campus.
 Glenn served on the Executive Board of the Massachusetts Funeral Directors Association and recently became recognized as a Certified Funeral Service Practitioner by the Academy of Professional Funeral Service Practice.
 Currently Glenn is Vice President of the Concord Chamber of Commerce and is an active member of the Concord Rotary Club.
-Glenn, his wife Beth and two children reside in Concord.

 Linda moved to Concord, MA from New York in 1986 and has been living at Newbury Court for 9 years.
 She worked primarily for Wall Street firms such as Lehman Brothers & Hambrect & Quist.

 Rebecca (Ritchie) Cutting